merlijnkersten/timeslices/README.md

 | Východní Čechy | East Bohemia    | Hradec Kralove, Pardubice  | 1,05       | 0.10           |
 | Západní Čechy  | West Bohemia    | Karlovy Vary, Plzen        | 862        | 0.08           |

-_Table 13_: Division of Czech regions into the TDD5 regions. ==Add source (Wikipedia)==.
+_Table 13_: Division of Czech regions into the TDD5 regions (Population data from [ČSÚ](https://www.czso.cz/csu/czso/population-of-municipalities-1-january-2022)).

 Furthermore, based on Lukáš' recommendation, I added a 'zero heating in summer' option (labeled 'a'), which reduces the heating load profiles by 50% in autumn and spring and by 100% in summer.
 I also added a 'zero lighting in summer' option (labeled 'b'), which reduces the residential lighting load profile (`RLIG`) by 50% in autumn and spring, and by 100% in summer but only during day/peak hours.
 I also awarded some processes a combination of two load profiles.
 In these cases, the load profiles were averaged as they generally showed similar annual/seasonal variability.
-TDD3 and TDD4 do differ slightly on an annual basis (==X== is lower in winter ==check== ==todo==) ==todo more commentary==.
+TDD4 and TDD5 do differ slightly (TDD5 has consitently higher values during day and peak timeslices) but they exhibit a similar pattern overall.

-Then I categorised all timeslice-dependent TODO HERE `COM_FR` processes listed in the `CZ_V02-\VT_CZ_TRA_V2.2.xlsx` file ==is this the correct file isn't it RCA==.
+Next I categorised all timeslice-dependent `COM_FR` processes listed in the `CZ_V02-/VT_CZ_RCA_V2.2.xlsx` file, see table 14 below.
+The full name of the processes can be found in table 16.

 | Category | Processes                                                  |
 | -------- | ---------------------------------------------------------- |